okalangkenneth/DefectTracker/README.md

 ## General Information
- Defect Tracker allows developers or users of a system to keep track of notable defects in thier product.
+ Defect Tracker allows users of a system to keep track of notable defects in the project development process.
  The time the defect was found and its decription are reported by the application user and the most urgent ones can be worked on first.
+Defect Tracker can be customized to one's needs.This could be for example in tracking bugs in software development, in the manufacturing sector, or for delivery notifications.

 ## Technologies Used